Muneeb110/AEBFileDownloader/README.md

 Create a pull request, providing a detailed description of your changes.
 Please adhere to the existing coding style, include appropriate unit tests, and ensure that your changes do not break any existing functionality.

-## License
-  This project is licensed under the <b>MIT License</b>.
-Feel free to use, modify, and distribute it as per the license terms.

 ## Acknowledgements
   This project was developed by <b><u>Muneeb Ur Rehman</u></b>.
 Special thanks to the open-source community for their contributions and support.